 12. Herbie Hancock

-Born in Chicago in 1940, Hancock would eventually join the Miles Davis Quintet, where he helped further the mission of moving jazz past its bebop roots and into new territory.
+Born in 1940, Hancock began piano lessons as child, and after college, he would eventually join the Miles Davis Quintet, where he helped further the mission of moving jazz past its bebop roots and into new territory.

-Hancock experimented with other music genres (fusion and funk) throughout his career.
+Hancock experimented with other music genres (fusion and funk) throughout his career, and his works would gain him 14 Grammy awards from 34 nominations.

 Besides his career roles as pianist and composer, Hancock also takes education seriously and currently teaches at the UCLA music school.